NikoHOME/chessApp/README.md

 Simple chess app written in C++ using OpenGL

-The first project ever made.
+The first project I made.
 Works well as an example of what not to do when writing in C/C++